-4. Can I provide mentor services if my certification has expired?
+2. Can I provide mentor services if my certification has expired?

-No. Mentors cannot provide mentoring services if mediator certification has expired in the court level in which mentoring services would be provided or if they have not applied for and been granted Mentor status.
+No. Mentors cannot provide mentoring services if mediator certification has expired in the court level in which mentoring services would be provided or if they have not applied for and been granted mentor status.
 Mediators have an ethical obligation to ensure that their certification is current for each court level in which they are providing mediation or mentoring services.

-5. Can I mentor Juvenile & Domestic Relations Court cases if I have General District Court certification and Mentor status?
+3. Can I mentor Juvenile & Domestic Relations Court cases if I have General District Court certification and mentor status?

 No. Mentors can only provide mentoring services at the court level in which they have been certified.
-For example, a Mentor certified as a General District Court mediator can only provide mentoring services in General District Court.
-A Mentor certified in General District Court and Juvenile & Domestic Relations Court could provide mentoring services for cases in both court levels.
+For example, a mentor certified as a General District Court mediator can only provide mentoring services in General District Court.
+A mentor certified in General District Court and Juvenile & Domestic Relations Court could provide mentoring services for cases in both court levels, but must apply for mentor status at each level.

-6. Can a Mentor charge a fee for providing mentoring services?
+4. Can a mentor charge a fee for providing mentoring services?

 Yes.
-A Mentor can charge a fee for providing mentoring services.
-The Mentor should discuss fees, cancellation, and refund policies with the mentee prior to providing services.
-The Mentor should also consider providing mentor services pro bono to help new mediators enter the field and to contribute to the expansion of a cadre of competent and diverse mediators.
+A mentor can charge a fee for providing mentoring services.
+The mentor should discuss fees, cancellation, and refund policies with the mentee prior to providing services.
+The mentor should also consider providing mentor services pro bono to help new mediators enter the field and to contribute to the expansion of a diverse cadre of competent mediators.